jonashackt/how-to-flutter/README.md

 Install the Android SDKs command line tools via Android Studio (the described way in the docs is not working! https://developer.android.com/studio/command-line):

 What works: Open Android Studio and create a sample project.
-Go to Preferences and __Appeareance & Behavior / System Settings / Android SDK__ and check the box __Android SDK Command-line Tools__:
+Go to Preferences and __Languages & Frameworks / Android SDK__ and check the box __Android SDK Command-line Tools__:

 ![android-studio-android-sdk-command-line-tools](screenshots/android-studio-android-sdk-command-line-tools.png)

+The Android Command Line Tools should now be downloaded.

 And finally run `flutter doctor --android-licenses` to accept the SDK licenses.